Kong/kong-auth-elements/README.md

 - Provides Identity Provider (IdP) login, if enabled.
 - Provides email verification, given a valid `token` in the query string.
 - Sets the `kauth` cookies, along with the `userStatus` cookie (possibly unused).
+- Consumes the `options.developerConfig.portalId` for `developer` entity authentication.

 The login element **must** reside at the `{window.location.origin}/login` path in your application.